xbigpupx/xbigpupx.github.io/index.md

 ---

 ## Description
 Creativoid is an application intended for facilitating the creation of advertisements/content which can then be uploaded to different social media accounts.
-Creativoid takes advantage of local databases and integrated Android libraries to facilitate and stream line the process.
+Creativoid takes advantage of local databases and integrated Android libraries to facilitate and streamline this process, allowing users to easily post their generated content.

 ---

 ## Features
 - Randomization of generated content based on users preferences.
 - Database management system integrated into the application.
-- Use of local database system, offers both performance and quick acquisition of generated content.
+- Use of a local database system offers both performance and quick acquisition of generated content.

 ---